Gilwell Park: Buildings of note

-The Pigsty, a small gardeners shed located on The Orchard, has been preserved as the first campsite at Gilwell Park.
+The Pigsty, a small gardener’s shed located on The Orchard, has been preserved as the first campsite at Gilwell Park.
 The first group of Rover Scouts who arrived to prepare the site when it was purchased in 1919 slept here when the weather proved too inclement to pitch their tents.

 Faith buildings

-The site houses to five places of worship for Scouts and other visitors located along the Gilwell Park Faith Walk, including a Buddhist sala, Jewish synagogue, and an Islamic mosque.
-The sala was donated to Gilwell Park in 1967 by the Boy Scouts of Thailand, and the Buddha statue was a gift from the Thai government and is over 1,000 years old.
+The site houses to five places of worship for Scouts and other visitors located along the Gilwell Park Faith Walk, including a Buddhist sala, Jewish synagogue and an Islamic mosque.
+The sala was donated to Gilwell Park in 1967 by the Boy Scouts of Thailand and the Buddha statue was a gift from the Thai government and is over 1,000 years old.
 Thai ambassadors to the United Kingdom often visit the sala because it is their responsibility to care for it.
-The mosque was established in 2015.
+The Gilwell Park mosque was established in 2015.

 Camp Square

 Camp Square includes a Warden's Office (recently demolished), museum (currently empty), archery range (former Scout Shop – no longer in use), shop, soft drinks bar, staff space and toilet block.
 In the centre of the Square is the clock tower, known as Big Mac, which was named after Camp Warden Alfred Macintosh.

 Behind Camp Square, The Bomb Hole was created when a bomb was dropped on the site during the Second World War, creating a small crater.
 The Bomb Hole has been extended several times and is now used for kayaking, raft building and pond-dipping activities.